-We reviewed our experience with past clients who had similar profiles and goals, and devised the following three-part strategy to enable Wayne to compensate for his low GPA by demonstrating his ability to handle academic rigor through other avenues:
+We reviewed our experience with past clients who had similar profiles and goals, and devised the following three-part strategy to enable David to compensate for his low GPA by demonstrating his ability to handle academic rigor through other avenues:

 - Take a rigorous business class through the extension program from one of the accredited universities on our recommended list.